hygtfrde/delphi/README.md

 ### Text Extractor
-- Feed in the raw pages as image files and generate text pages -- Utilize Tesseract OCR
+- Feed in the raw pages as image files and generate text pages -- Utilizes OCR

-### Page Flattener
+### Normalizer
 - Detect edges and contours for accurate page detection
+- Enlarge or shrink frame as necessary
+- Flatten the image and remove curves

 ### Quality Rating
 - Input a frame and provide a quality score
-  -- Essential for ensuring high quality text extraction
+  -- Ensuring high quality text extraction and confidence levels

 ---
 ## Setting Up